 The electron is usually described as a fundamental or elementary particle.
 That doesn’t tell you much, but when you look for more information, it’s rather scant.
 You soon learn that the electron has a mass of 9.109 x 10-31 kg or 511keV/c².
 You learn that it has a charge of −1.602 x 10−19 Coulombs or -1e, the e being elementary charge.
 You also learn that it has spin ½.
 However you don’t learn much else.
 Instead you get mixed messages.
-Take a look at what is an electron? by Frank Wilczek.
+Take a look at the enigmatic electron by Frank Wilczek.
 He said “to understand the electron is to understand the world”.
 That’s good.
 But he also said “there are several inconsistent answers, each correct”.
 That’s not good.
 Wilczek then said “the proper quantum mechanical description of electrons involves wave functions, whose oscillation patterns are standing waves”.
 That’s good.
 But he also said “the electron is a simple point-particle”.
 That’s not good.
-Nor is “electrons are understood with precision, and at the same time utterly mysterious”.
+Nor is electrons “are understood with precision, and at the same time utterly mysterious”.
 I don’t think electrons are utterly mysterious.
 That’s because I’ve looked at the hard scientific evidence, and the history.
 Including Schrödinger’s quantization as a problem of proper values, part II.
 That’s where he said “let us think of a wave group… which in some way gets into a small closed ‘path’, whose dimensions are of the order of the wave length”.
 Compare and contrast with Dirac, who was enamoured with mathematical beauty but never understood the electron.
 In 1938, he still thought it was a point particle.
 In 1962 he thought it was a charged shell.

 The electron is not a point particle